 Thinking about junction boxes the smart way means appreciating their quiet, steady role in keeping your home safe and connected.
 When you give them the attention they deserve, you’re ensuring peace of mind and a smoother flow of energy.
 Remember, it’s the little things working behind the scenes that truly make a difference.
 So, embrace this humble component, and let it serve as a gentle reminder that often, the simplest solutions hold the greatest peace of mind.

-Single Gang Expansion | Adds one gang capacity to your Old Work Basebox for flexible and expandable installations
+21 cu. in.
+Expansion | Adds 21 cu. in. of capacity to your New Work Basebox for additional…

 As an affiliate, we earn on qualifying purchases.